ChrisWhealy/parse-sap-odata/README.md

 ## Referencing Generated Output

-In the source code of your application, you can reference the generated source code like this:
+In the source code of your application, use the `include!()` macro to pull in the generated source code, then bring the generated module into scope with a `use` command:

 ```rust
 // Include the generated code